About Floyd

 His qualifications?
 Just remember, knowledge and education don’t equal character.
 Here's what he has to say about himself.

 I developed my love for travel by attending eleven schools before I hit high school.
 I was an only brat, and my only friend was my German Shepherd.
 She slept in my bed.
-My dad was a cop, so I got beat up alot.
+My dad was a cop, so I got beat up a lot.
 I taught her to eat people by the time she was two years old.
 Well, not really eat them, just defend me enough to allow me time to run away.
 I got saved at twelve because a pastor told me that Jesus wanted to be my friend.
 I needed at least one friend.

 Parent's Divorce

 My parents got divorced when I was 15.
 My mom was an angel.
 I stayed with the angel.
 But something changed inside me.
 I realized that I needed to take care of myself, and that I might have to take care of Mom, as well.
-Jesus provided me with a pastor who did more for me that he will ever know until we meet in heaven.
+Jesus provided me with a pastor who did more for me than he will ever know until we meet in heaven.
 He helped me fall in love with the Bible and I grew bolder in talking about Jesus.
 Since most people didn't care about Jesus, I put two and two together and realized that those 'most people' wouldn't care about me either.
-Before that revelation I was petrified of my own shadow.
+Before that revelation, I was petrified of my own shadow.
 Now...and with the encouragement of my pastor...

 Vietman